 The proposed project involves hosting an ACRL licensed workshop on “Intersections of Scholarly Communication and Information Literacy” aimed at developing collaborations and learning experiences for students, faculty, and staff interested in improving competencies in these areas or integrating them into their teaching or research.

 Our August summer intersession building hours begin on Friday, August 11 when Willis Library will close at 7:00 p.m.
 The building hours for Willis Library are:

 Wesley G. Phelps received his B.A. and M.A. from the University of North Texas and his Ph.D. in history from Rice University.
 He is currently an assistant professor of history at Sam Houston State University in Huntsville, Texas, where he teaches courses on recent United States history, the American South, and LGBTQ history.
 His current research focuses on gay and lesbian political activism in the late twentieth century.

-Looking for a summer job on campus?
+Looking for a spring job on campus?
 Want to gain work experience to develop your professional resume?
 Come work at the UNT Libraries!